ballerina-platform/ballerina-spec/stdlib/proposals/ai/abstractions_for_retrieval_augmented_generation_in_ballerina.md

     return new Wso2ModelProvider(config);
 }

-isolated function getDefaultKnowledgeBase() returns VectorKnowledgeBase|Error {
+public isolated function getDefaultKnowledgeBase() returns VectorKnowledgeBase|Error {
     Wso2ModelProviderConfig? config = wso2ModelProviderConfig;
     if config is () {
         return error Error("The `wso2ProviderConfig` is not configured correctly."